 Identifying the most critical previous year standards to address just before this year's standard will be vital in leveraging an acceleration instructional model to address students' unfinished learning.

 Based on the contributing factors and strategies identified to accelerate learning, describe the professional development opportunities that will be provided at the school to support teachers and leaders.

-Defining acceleration.
-Planning with acceleration in mind.
 Content planning.

 Utilizing formative assessment to drive next steps in instruction.